Mildura railway line: Services

 The main freight traffic on the line is export grain and containerised wine, grapes, citrus, dried fruit and juice, totalling around 1.5 million tonnes per year.
 Containers are dispatched to Melbourne from a terminal at Merbein (a short distance north of Mildura) operated by Seaway Intermodal, which handles approximately 13,000 export containers a year, as well as 500 import containers.
 Cement was also despatched to Mildura from Waurn Ponds until 2015, oil and less than container load (LCL) freight were carried until 2007.
 A freight terminal also exists at Donald, and grain services run as required.

 Maryborough services

 In December 2008 as part of the Victorian Transport Plan the state government announced that V/Line rail passenger services would be extended from Ballarat to Maryborough station at a cost of $50 million, commencing 25 July 2010.
 Initially Creswick was to be the only intermediate station, until June 2010 when the government announced $7 million in funding to also reopen Clunes.
 Talbot also reopened in December 2013.

 Two services on weekdays and one service on weekends in each direction operate as a shuttle between Maryborough and Ballarat, stopping at all operating stations.
-At Ballarat, all terminating services connect to an Ararat or Ballarat service towards Melbourne, and all originating services bound for Maryborough connects to a service from Melbourne.
+At Ballarat, all terminating services connect to an Ararat or Ballarat service towards Melbourne, and all originating services bound for Maryborough connect to a service from Melbourne.